Vietnam country profile

 LEADERS

-Tran Dai Quang was elected to the largely ceremonial post of president in January 2016.
+Tran Dai Quang was elected to the largely ceremonial post of president in January 2016, and died suddenly in September 2018.
+His vice-president, Dang Thi Ngoc Thinh, took over on an acting basis.

+She is the first female head of state of the Republic of Vietnam.

 Secretary-general of the Communist Party: Nguyen Phu Trong